ixanza/Equanimity/README.md

 [Tools of Kagrenac](https://www.nexusmods.com/skyrimspecialedition/mods/14168) adds a questline and multiple dungeons and new artifacts to uncover.

+[The Gray Cowl of Nocturnal](https://www.nexusmods.com/skyrimspecialedition/mods/4509) sends you off on a quest to obtain the coveted gray cowl.
+While thieving around you will receive a vision that takes you on this quest to retrieve the cowl.

 Equanimity also has a lot of modified vanilla quests such as:

 1. [Save the Icerunner - Lights Out Alternate Route](https://www.nexusmods.com/skyrimspecialedition/mods/34681)